 Captain Isaiah A. Welch was a surveyor for Pocohantas Mines.
-Captain Welch was born in Charleston, WV on March 3, 1823.
+Some documents report that Captain Welch was born in Charleston, WV on November 3.
+1824 .
+Other documents report that he was born in Doddridge County, Virginia–now part of West Virginia.
 I. A. Welch served as a captain in the Confederate Army.
-According to text on his tombstone Captain Welch died in 1897.
-However, Captain Welch most likely died on Feb.
-15, 1902 at the age of 73.
-This date is confirmed by the obituary listed below from the Bluefield Daily Telegraph dated February 16, 1902.
-That would have meant that he was born in 1829 and not the tombstone date of 1823.
+According to text on his tombstone Captain Welch died in Bramwell on Februrary 15, 1902.
+This death date is confirmed by the obituary listed below.
+The document is from the Bluefield Daily Telegraph dated February 16, 1902 at the age of 73.
+However, he died at the age of 78 from the writing on his tombstone.
+Some documents indicate that he was born in 1829 and not the tombstone date of Nov.
+3, 1924.
+The two obituaries shown below have different death ages at 73 and 76.
 Captain Welch is buried in Oak Hill Cemetery near Historic Bramwell, WV in the community of Freeman,WV.
 He was the brother of Ms. Jemima Welch.

 The Bramwell Public Grade School was established in 1894 with Professor E.S.
 Baker becoming the first principal ( 1895 - 1900 ) of the school.
-With private donations from several local coal barons like John D. Hewitt, Jenkin Jones, Harry Bowen and CAPTAIN I. A. WELCH the school term was extended from five to twelve months a year for the 200 students and five teachers.
+With private donations from several local coal barons like John D. Hewitt, Jenkin Jones, Harry Bowen and Captain Isiash Welch the school term was extended from five to twelve months a year for the 200 students and five teachers.

-1866 LETTER - I. A. WELCH , WV COAL MAGNATE TO THE FORMER CSA CAPTAIN OF THE RINGGOLD ARTILLERY- This is interesting reading on Captain Isaiah A. Welch.
+1866 ISAIAH WELCH LETTER - I. A. WELCH , WV COAL MAGNATE TO THE FORMER CSA CAPTAIN OF THE RINGGOLD ARTILLERY- This is interesting reading on Captain Isaiah A. Welch.
 He was captain in the Confederate Army.
 Captain Welch died in February 1902 at St. Albans, WV.